How To Wear Partial Dentures For The First Time

 It is normal for your mouth and gums to feel a bit sore as you begin wearing your partial dentures.
 Over time, this soreness should subside as you get used to having the dentures in your mouth.
 If the soreness persists for an extended period of time, however, it is important to consult with your dentist as this could indicate an improper fit or other problem.

-See also What To Wear To A College Interview
+See also How To Wear Booties With A Dress

 Your dentist may suggest that you wear your partial denture for a few hours at first and then gradually increase the amount of time wore each day.
 This will give your mouth and gums time to adjust while also helping you become accustomed to speaking with the denture in place.
 Additionally, a soft diet can help reduce any discomfort associated with wearing new partial dentures.